Forfeiture Actions with a Lienholder

 The purpose of the agreement is to put the lienholder on notice that the seized asset was used in violation of the Florida Contraband Forfeiture Act.
 That way, if the property is returned to the owner and seized a second time, the law enforcement agency might be able to allege that the lienholder is not an “innocent owner.”

-A typical settlement agreement might provide:
+A typical settlement agreement offered by the seizing agency might provide:

 LIENHOLDER AGREEMENT AND ACKNOWLEDGEMENT